 Trust your judgement on when you feel like you’re ready to start wearing your boots outside and just ensure that you build up gradually to your first long hike.
 But generally, we’d say that a couple of weeks should do it.

-With this in mind though, it’s actually important to purchase your new walking boots at least one month before planning any long hikes.
+With this in mind, it’s actually important to purchase your new walking boots at least one month before planning any long hikes or expditions.
 This will ensure the extra time should you find that you’re original choice of boots are not suitable and you need to replace them and break in the new pair of walking boots.